-N A OF CLUB:
+NA OF CLUB:

 DE ILS OF INCIDENT

 1. Site where incident/accident took place:

 2. Name of person in charge of session/competition:

 3. Name of injured person:

 4. Address of injured person:

 5. Date and time of incident/accident:

 6. Nature of incident accident:

 7. Give details of how and precisely where the incident/accident took place.
 Describe what activity was taken place, e.g. training game, getting changed, etc.

 AC TIC ON TAKEN

 8. Give full details of the action taken including any first aid treatment and the name(s) of the first aider(s)

 9. Where any of the following contacted:

-٥. The control of the co
+٥. There are a the renewing contacted.

-Police: YES / NO
+Police: YES/NO

 Ambulance: YES / NO

 Parent: YES / NO

-What happened to the injured person following the incident/accident? (eg went home, went to hospital, carried on with session)
+10. What happened to the injured person following the incident/accident? (eg went home, went to hospital, carried on with session)

 11. All of the above facts are a true accurate record of the incident/accident.

 Signed:

 Date:

 Name:

 This form should be retained by the club and submitted to the STA on request.

 3. Declaration

 I agree to my son/daughter receiving medication as instructed and any emergency dental, medical or surgical treatment, including anaesthetic or blood transfusion, as considered necessary by the medical authorities present.
 I understand the extent and limitations of the insurance cover provided.

 Emergency contact:

 Contact telephone number (inc. national codes):

 Work:

 Work mobile

+Work mobile

 Home:

-Home mobile:

-Address:
+Home: